Gwen Stefani & Celine Dion Reportedly Caused Major Drama On ‘The Voice’

-Gwen Stefani and her The Voice Season 12 advisor Celine Dion are being accused of causing major drama while filming their recent sessions together for the NBC singing show.
+Gwen Stefani and her Voice Season 12 advisor Celine Dion are being accused of causing major drama while filming their recent sessions together for the NBC singing show.

-Gwen and Celine are were allegedly “divas” on The Voice set according to reports, as an insider is claiming that neither star has been particularly accommodating when it comes to filming for the show, alleging that Celine supposedly wasn’t too warm when she served as an advisor for Team Stefani for the episode that aired on March 20.
+Gwen and Celine were allegedly “divas” on the Voice set, according to reports.
+An insider is claiming that neither star has been particularly accommodating when it comes to filming for the show, alleging that Celine supposedly wasn’t too warm when she served as an advisor for Team Stefani for the episode that aired on March 20.

-“Celine acted like she was a superstar the moment she walked on set to tape her episodes,” an insider alleged to Radar Online of how Stefani’s advisor allegedly wasn’t the nicest to the cast and crew of The Voice while filming with Gwen last month.
+“Celine acted like she was a superstar the moment she walked on set to tape her episodes,” an insider alleged to Radar Online of how Stefani’s advisor reportedly wasn’t the nicest to the cast and crew of The Voice while filming with Gwen last month.

-“[Celine] was extremely entitled,” the source continued of Dion’s supposed diva behaviour on the set, claiming that the “Beauty and the Beast” singer was supposedly “just not friendly or welcoming to the production crew at all.”
+“[Celine] was extremely entitled,” the source continued of Dion’s supposed diva behavior on the set, claiming that the “Beauty and the Beast” singer was “just not friendly or welcoming to the production crew at all.”

-The site’s The Voice insider then went on to claim that Celine “got the royal treatment” when she filmed with Gwen for the show, and claimed that she “brought an entire entourage of people with her” to the set.
+The site’s Voice insider then went on to claim that Celine “got the royal treatment” when she filmed with Gwen for the show and claimed that she “brought an entire entourage of people with her” to the set.

 “She had to do several retakes and complained about everything from her hair and make-up, to the outfit that was chosen for her,” continued the source of Celine’s alleged diva behavior while serving as Gwen’s mentor.